 Affected employees operate equipment serviced under lockout or tagout procedures or work in an area affected by the procedures.
 An affected employee becomes an authorized employee when the employee performs service or maintenance work on the equipment.
 Required training for affected employees includes:

-Other employees work around or otherwise might be in the vicinity of equipment that is under lockout/tagout.
+Other employees may work around or be near equipment that is under lockout/tagout.
 They need to receive awareness-level training regarding the Energy Control Program.
 They need to understand that if they see LOTO devices, they are not to touch them.

 The employer should retrain employees when the employer has reason to believe employees do not have adequate understanding, skills, or abilities (KSAs).
-Retraining should also be conducted annually if employees do not perform lockout/tagout procedures regularly.
+Employers should conduct annual retraining if employees do not perform lockout/tagout procedures regularly.
 Situations requiring retraining include the following:

 The purpose of retraining is to re-establish employee proficiency and introduce new or revised control methods and procedures, as necessary.
-You do not need to retrain your employees on an annual basis.
-However, if your employees do not actually use LOTO procedures often, it's a good idea to practice the procedures at least annually.
+Employers do not need to retrain their employees annually.
+However, if your employees do not actually use LOTO procedures often, it is a good idea to practice the procedures at least annually.

 Employers must train workers in the following limitations of tags listed below:

 Employer must certify that training or retraining took place and that the employee is kept up to date.
-However, if your training program aspires to conform to ANSI Z490.1, Criteria for Accepted Practices in Safety, Health, and Environmental Training, you will need to certify that each employee has demonstrated proficiency in the learning environment immediately after training.
-After training, you will be required to certify the employee has successfully applied what they have learned in the workplace.
+However, if the training program aspires to conform to ANSI Z490.1, Criteria for Accepted Practices in Safety, Health, and Environmental Training, the employer will need to certify that each employee has demonstrated proficiency in the learning environment immediately after training.
+After training, the employer is required to certify that the employee has successfully applied what they have learned in the workplace.

 To meet basic Federal OSHA requirements in the USA, certification need only contain the information listed below: